Cradle Mountain: Early European development

 In 1827 and 1828, the first Europeans to explore and summit Cradle Mountain were Joseph Fossey and Henry Hellyer, who were surveying for the Van Diemen's Land Company.

 Trappers worked in the area from the 1860s until the collapse of the fur trade in the 1950s, although hunting in the park was declared illegal after 1927.
 They established huts, including Du Cane and Pine Valley, and burned the land to encourage fresh growth and game.

 A large expanse of King Billy pines were found by James Smith in 1863, and the area was logged until the 1910s.
 Smith's son continued logging the area on private (but National Park adjacent) land from 1943 to the 1972, ending after significant public protest.

 Cattle and sheep grazed in Cradle Valley from 1910 to 1930.

 Environmental protection and tourism

-In the 1910s Gustav and Kate Weindorfer climbed Cradle Mountain.
+In the 1910s Gustav and Kate Cowle climbed Cradle Mountain.
 They found the land beautiful and Gustav proclaimed "This must be a national park for the people for all time.
 It is magnificent, and people must know about it and enjoy it".

 They began campaigning for the area from Cradle Mountain to Lake St Clair to be a national park, and set up a popular chalet the next year.
 It was declared a scenic reserve in 1922, a wildlife reserve in 1927 and its current designation of national park from 1947.
 During this transition former trappers began building huts and guiding bushwalkers, including Paddy Hartnett, Weindorfer and Bob Quaile.

 In 1931 fur trapper Bert Nichols blazed the Overland Track starting from Cradle Mountain and heading south to Lake St Clair.
 By 1935 it was consolidated and used by independent walking parties.